A short introduction to Monstrous Moonshine: Finite simple groups and the monster

 The conjugacy classes partition the group $G$.
 The monster, if any, was expected to have $194$ conjugacy classes.

-A (complex linear finite-dimensional) \textit{representation} of $G$ is a couple $(\rho,V)$ where $V$ is a finite-dimensional complex vector space, and $\rho:G\rightarrow \mathrm{GL}(V)$ is a group morphism.
-The group $G$ is seen as a finite subgroup of the group of invertible $n\times n$ matrices acting on $V$.
-The dimension of $V$ is the \textit{dimension of the representation}.
-Every group has a \textit{trivial representation} where $V$ is a one-dimensional complex vector space and $\rho$ is constant and equal to $1$, and also a \textit{regular representation}, whose vector space is of dimension the order of the group, with basis $(e_g)_{g\in G}$, and where $\rho$ is the morphism assigning to each $h\in G$ the matrix $\rho(h)$ defined on the basis according to
+A (complex linear finite-dimensional) \textit{representation} of $G$ is a pair $(\rho,V)$ where $V$ is a finite-dimensional complex vector space, and $\rho:G\rightarrow \mathrm{GL}(V)$ is a group morphism.
+The group $G$ is hence seen as a finite subgroup of the group of invertible $n\times n$ matrices acting on $V$.
+The dimension of $V$ is by definition the \textit{dimension of the representation}.
+Every group has a \textit{trivial representation} (where $V$ is a one-dimensional complex vector space and $\rho$ is constant and equal to $1$), and a \textit{regular representation}, whose vector space is of dimension the order of the group, with a basis $(e_g)_{g\in G}$, and where $\rho$ is the morphism assigning to each $h\in G$ the matrix $\rho(h)$ defined on the basis as:

-Every (finite-dimensional linear complex) representation of a finite group $G$ is isomorphic to a direct sum of special representations called \textit{irreducible representations}.
-Hence, up to a change of basis in $V$, $\rho$ is valued in block-diagonal matrices whose sizes are dimensions of irreducible representations.
-There are as many irreducible representations of a group $G$ as conjugacy classes in $G$, and any piece of information about those irreducible representations, such as their dimension, is a big step forward in the understanding of $G$.
+Every representation of a finite group $G$ is isomorphic to a direct sum of special representations called \textit{irreducibles}.
+What that means, is that up to a change of basis in $V$, one can assume $\rho$ to be valued in block-diagonal matrices whose sizes are the dimensions of irreducible representations.
+There are as many irreducible representations of a group $G$ as conjugacy classes in $G$.
+Needless to say, any piece of information concerning those irreducible representations, such as their dimension, is a big step forward in the understanding of $G$.
 See \cite{serre} or \cite{fultonharris} for a general introduction to representations.

-Going back to the monster, under the assumption that the smallest non-trivial irreducible representation is $196883$-dimensional (a numbered conjectured thanks to finite groups theoretical considerations by Conway and Norton), the $194$ irreducible dimensions were determined in $1978$ by Fischer, Livingstone and Thorne through clever computer calculations.
-This $194$-uplet is encoded in the Online Encyclopaedia of Integer Sequences (OEIS) under the number $A001379$.
+Going back to the monster, under the assumption that the smallest non-trivial irreducible representation is $196883$-dimensional (which was conjectured from group-theoretic considerations of Conway and Norton), the $194$ irreducible dimensions were conjectured in $1978$ by Fischer, Livingstone and Thorne through clever computer calculations.
+This $194$-uplet is encoded in the Online Encyclopaedia of Integer Sequences (OEIS) as the sequence $A001379$.
 The first few terms are: